-- Estimated Direct Costs Without Loans: This is an estimate of your out-of-pocket cost after your scholarships, assistantships, waivers, etc., have been applied. - Estimated Direct Costs with Loans: This is an estimate of your out-of-pocket cost after your scholarships, assistantships, waivers, etc., have been applied, if you also choose to borrow the full amount of student loans offered to you
+- Estimated Direct Costs without Loans: This is an estimate of your out-of-pocket cost after your grants and scholarships have been applied. - Estimated Direct Costs with Loans: This is an estimate of your out-of-pocket cost after your grants and scholarships have been applied, if you also choose to borrow the full amount of student loans offered to you.